cloudapp/cloudapp.rb/README.md

 ### Wish List

-Some baseic features that should be added:

- - Share several files: `cloudapp upload *.png`
- - Create several bookmarks: `cloudapp bookmark http://douglasadams.com http://zombo.com`

-A little more flare would be swell.
+`cloudapp` could be awesome with a little more flare.

  - Download a drop: `cloudapp download http://cl.ly/abc123`
  - Output specific columns: `cloudapp list --columns=name,views,link`
- - Handle input from STDIN: `pbpaste | cloudapp bookmark -`
+ - Handle bookmarks from STDIN: `pbpaste | cloudapp bookmark`
+ - Handle files from STDIN: `find *.png | cloudapp upload`
  - Archive and share several files: `cloudapp upload --archive *.png`
  - Encrypt and share a file: `cloudapp upload --encrypt launch_codes.txt`
- - Download and decrypt and encrypted drop: `cloudapp download http://cl.ly/abc123 def456`
+ - Download and decrypt and encrypted drop: `cloudapp download --key=def456 http://cl.ly/abc123`

-While we're dreaming, what could you do if it kept a local copy of all your drops?
-Bonus points for a light weight daemon that kept everything in sync.
+While we're dreaming, what could you do if `cloudapp` had a database of all your drops?
+Bonus points for a light weight daemon that kept everything in sync at all times.

  - Find all your screen shots: `cloudapp list /^screen ?shot.*\.png$/`
  - Trash all your stale drops: `cloudapp delete --last-viewed="> 1 month ago"`